Addictions Cause Changes in the Brain

 Mind Based: Psychotherapy, Cognitive Behavioral Therapy, Trauma Therapy, Family Therapy, etc.

-Brain Based: Nutrient repletion, Medications, Brain Focused Diet, Sleep, Exercise etc.
+Brain Based: Nutrient repletion, Medications, Brain Focused Diet, Sleep, Exercise, Lab testing, etc.

 Brain Recovery with Abstinence